KJ enjoys investigating the complex issues American society faces.

 In her missive, she argues that set against legal adulthood, which typically begins at age 18, the legal drinking age at 21 “is a gross violation of civil liberties.”
 She asserts that the current drinking laws (in regards to the legal age) were a result of Congress being heavily lobbied by the well-intentioned but misguided MADD (Mothers Against Drunk Driving), who were seeking to stem the overwhelming tide of teen drunk driving deaths.

-In this regard, Ms. Paglia has a point: it doesn’t quite make sense that one can legally be considered an adult in the United States at age 18—with the exception of this one thing.
+In this regard, Ms. Paglia has a point: It doesn’t quite make sense that one can legally be considered an adult in the United States at age 18—with the exception of this one thing.

 Prohibition in Any Form Has Unintended Effects

-If there’s one thing we’ve learned from Prohibition (1920-1933) and the War on Drugs (ongoing), it’s that prohibiting anything usually results in unintended consequences.
-For its part, prohibition resulted in a number of unsavory ramifications: a mob-related black market for alcohol, smuggling operations to bring alcohol into the United States from other countries, and a rising popularity for medicines containing alcohol.1
+If there’s one thing we’ve learned from Prohibition (1920–1933) and the War on Drugs (ongoing), it’s that prohibiting anything usually results in unintended consequences.
+For its part, prohibition resulted in a number of unsavory ramifications: a mob-related black market for alcohol, smuggling operations to bring alcohol into the United States from other countries, and a rising popularity of medicines containing alcohol.1

 The War on Drugs (WoD) appears not to have had its intended effect, either.
 According to a May 2010 AP article2 the WoD has “failed to meet any of its goals.”
 In fact, former U.S. drug czar Gil Kerlikowske is quoted as saying, “In the grand scheme, it has not been successful.
 Forty years later, the concern about drugs and drug problems is, if anything, magnified, intensified.”
 The article also indicates that reported, illegal drug use by high schoolers has, in fact, gradually increased “since the early 1970s.”

 Even looking at anecdotal evidence, it’s fair to say that prohibition in any form doesn’t work, but does that mean the United States doesn’t need to set rules regarding the consumption of alcohol?
-Of course not, but setting something (in this case alcohol) out of reach and giving it a taboo status will only increase the desire for it.
+Of course not, but setting something (in this case, alcohol) out of reach and giving it a taboo status will only increase the desire for it.
 When asked, most parents will relate that telling a child they can’t have something will generally result in a greater intent to have it, regardless of what it is.
 Remove the taboo status, the mystery, if you will, and the need to surpass the established boundaries will typically lessen.

 European Countries vs. the United States Regarding Drinking